NIST Technology Partnerships Office

 Director of TPO

-Paul Zielinski is the Director of the Technology Partnerships Office (TPO) at the National Institute of Standards and Technology (NIST).
-He continues to coordinate the Interagency Workgroup on Technology Transfer (IAWGTT) as he has for more than ten years.
-The IAWGTT addresses technology transfer policy issues across the federal government including over $140 billion of research across 11 federal agencies.
-Also, he was elected to two terms as Chair of the Federal Laboratory Consortium for Technology Transfer (FLC).
-In this role, he was the Chief Executive of the FLC and its mission to serve technology transfer professionals across over 300 federal laboratories.
+Paul has coordinated the Interagency Workgroup on Technology Transfer (IAWGTT) for more than ten years.
+The IAWGTT addresses technology transfer policy issues across the federal government including over $150 billion of research across 11 federal agencies.
+Paul was elected to two terms as Chair of the Federal Laboratory Consortium for Technology Transfer (FLC).
+In this role he was he was the Chief Executive of the FLC and its mission to serve technology transfer professionals across over 300 federal laboratories.

 Dr. Courtney Silverthorn is the Deputy Director of the Technology Partnerships Office at NIST, focusing on cross-agency technology transfer policy efforts and the implementation of the White House's Lab-to-Market Cross Agency Priority goal, as well as overseeing NIST-centric and agency-wide economic analysis on the impact of federal technology transfer.
 She is the Executive Secretariat for the National Science and Technology Council’s Lab-to-Market subcommittee and coordinates several Interagency working groups for tech transfer and intellectual property issues.
 Courtney joined TPO in 2014 as a Senior Interagency Policy Specialist.
 Prior to coming to NIST, she held tech transfer and partnership development roles at the Frederick National Laboratory for Cancer Research and the National Cancer Institute.
 She serves on the FLC's Executive Board as the Finance Officer, and previously held roles as the Host Agency Representative, Mid-Atlantic Regional Coordinator and Deputy Regional Coordinator.